GetStream/avatarview-android/avatarview-glide/README.md

 }
 ```

 The `io.getstream.avatarview-glide` dependency includes [Glide](https://github.com/bumptech/glide) to load images internally.
-So if you're using Coil in your project, please make sure you project is using the same Glide version or exclude Glide dependencies to adapt yours.
+So if you're using Glide in your project, please make sure your project is using the same Glide version or exclude Glide dependencies to adapt yours.

 ## Usage